Cole-vJ/InstFreqpy/README.md

 # Instantaneous Frequency
 Demonstrating different interpretations and calculations of instantaneous frequency.
-The figures include in this package attempt to assist in the understanding of the underlying processes.
+The figures included in this package attempt to assist in one's understanding of the underlying processes.
 This educational tool come out of work done by Cole van Jaarsveldt, Prof. Gareth W. Peters, Prof. Mike Chantler, and Dr Matthew Ames.
+This package is free for all to use and should be cited appropriately.
 Some of the figures included are shown below.

 ## Time Series